 - Immunizations/Vaccines, Insulin injections - A difference of opinion exists.
 It's best to ask the patient.
 In general, injections do not necessarily break the fast unless it is a supplement food or drink-for nutrition.
 Vaccines and insulin are usually acceptable.

-- IV fluids - No (dehydration warrants breaking fast)
+- IV fluids - No (dehydration warrants breaking the fast)

-- Any ill patient requiring any type of medication to improve health (oral, IM, Sub-Q, IV) warrants breaking the fast.
+- Any ill patient requiring any type of medication to improve health (oral, intramuscular, subcutaneous, or intravascular) warrants breaking the fast.

 Privacy and Dress

-Muslim patients’ privacy and modesty must be respected.
+Muslim patients place a lot of emphasis on privacy and modesty.
 Ideally, it is best if they are cared for by a clinician and nurse of the same gender.
 This is very important if the patient requires obstetric or gynecologic care.
-If gender-specific care is impossible, a female staff member or patient relative should always be present during examinations or even communications.
-If a male provider is examining a patient, it is of the utmost importance for the provider to explain the steps of the physical exam to the female patient and, if clothing must be removed, to be removed for as little time as possible.
-In many circumstances, a female patient may avoid eye contact or shaking hands with a male healthcare professional.
+If gender-specific care is impossible, a female staff member or patient relative should always be present during examinations or even communication.
+If a male provider is examining a female patient, it is of the utmost importance for the provider to explain the steps of the physical exam to the patient, and if clothing must be removed, it should be removed for as little time as possible.
+In many circumstances, a female patient may avoid eye contact or shake hands with male healthcare professionals.
 This should not be interpreted as a lack of trust or a sign of rejection.
 As in Muslims, this is a sign of modesty.

 Muslim men and women are usually reluctant to expose their bodies for a physical exam.
-Request permission before uncovering any part of the body, and perform the exam sequentially, exposing as small an area as possible with each step.
+Regardless of a person's beliefs, it is highly advisable to request permission before examining any part of the body and perform the exam sequentially, exposing as small an area as possible with each step.
+This is especially true for more orthodox Muslims who place a lot of emphasis on modesty.

 Touch between members of the opposite gender is strongly discouraged except immediate family members.
 It is permissible to touch a patient of the opposite sex when there is a medical reason, such as completing a clinical examination or procedure.

 When entering a room of a Muslim patient, obtain permission before entering the room.
-Muslim patients typically receive multiple visitors as there is an obligation to visit according to Islamic teachings.
-The number of visitors can be overwhelming, and they may not adhere to official visiting times.
+Muslim patients may receive multiple visitors as many Muslims consider it a religious and cultural duty to visit the sick.
 The staff should be sensitive to the patient's need to receive visitors without compromising the clinical care of other patients.

 Few simple approaches can be taken to make the Muslim patient feel more comfortable.
 These include announcing the arrival of the healthcare professional allowing a female time to cover herself.
 If a woman is sick and needs to bathe, offer a shower instead of a bath.
 It is customary for Muslim women to breastfeed their newborn babies and prefer to do this in private.